chad-ld/articy-webpreview/README.md

 npm install

 # Start development server (RECOMMENDED - includes cache protection)
+# IMPORTANT: Run the PowerShell script DIRECTLY, not through npm
+powershell -ExecutionPolicy Bypass -File start-dev-safe.ps1

+# Alternative: Use npm command (may have issues on some systems)
 npm run dev:safe

 # Alternative: Start with PHP support only (if you don't need full protection)